 - (30)Sjef van Erp reports on the activities of the CSCC.
 He points to the fact that the founders of the ELI were appointed to the ELI's first Council.
 This Council will function until the end of 2013 at the latest.
 An election will be carried out then, which will be the first internal election of the ELI.
 Sjef van Erp underlines that no election procedures are set up yet.
 The Council should represent the different fields of law as much as possible, as well be diverse in terms of geographical coverage and gender.
 Given that the ELI's founders were mostly academics, practice was the main priority of the selection.
 The involvement of lawyers, advocates and notaries is vital for the functioning of the Council and the entire work of the Institute.
 Some presidents of organisations are ex-officio members of the Council.
 Ex-officio members who are founding members shall remain in the Council in their personal capacity.
 Some seats were left vacant to invite eminent members during the course of the first Council term.
 Diana Wallis is recommended for one of these seats.
 The CSCC is about to be dissolved as its goal is achieved.
-Sjef van Erp recommends that a follow up committee to organise and to oversee the elections. - (31)There are no questions to the CSCC from the audience.
+Sjef van Erp recommends that a follow up committee should be set up to prepare the next steps including the elections.
+It should be a standing committee to organise and to oversee the elections. - (31) There are no questions to the CSCC from the audience.